yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 ## Aliases

-We can use [aliases](https://yetibot.com/user-guide#aliases) to further simplify JIRA issue creation.
+We can use [aliases](https://yetibot.com/user-guide#aliases) to further simplify Jira issue creation.
 For example, if we wanted a quick way to create new tasks assigned to Yetibot, we could alias it with:

 ```yetibot